 #4: The Schnauzer Cut That Works Perfectly on Morkies

-Your Morkie has that same scruffy, “just rolled in something” energy after a week without a trim.
-You know the look.
+My Morkie is looking a little scruffy, “just rolled in something” after a week without a trim.
+You know what I mean.

-This style is giving full Miniature Schnauzer vibes, and honestly?
-It’s one of the most polished cuts you can put on a Morkie.
-The body gets clipped short and tight — think #7 or #10 blade all over the back and sides — while the legs keep that puffy, rounded “column” shape that makes them look like little stuffed animals.
+I’ve seen this style on lots of Miniature Schnauzers, but it’s one of the most polished cuts you can put on a Morkie.
+The body is clipped short and tight all over the back and sides with a #7 or #10 blade, while the legs are left puffy and rounded like little columns so they look like little stuffed animals.

-Ask your groomer to finish with a plaid bow tie collar — it pulls the whole look together without being fussy.
+Ask your groomer to finish with a plaid bow tie collar; it gives the entire outfit a masculine, comic book kind of vibe without being fussy.

 📸 Photo credit: Instagram @ricar_dogroomer